310mc/https-310mc.github.io-tl/source/_posts/songs/other/venus_in_my_eyes.md

   <tr>
     <td class="name">All</td>
     <td>
-    I want to keep you locked you in these eyes of mine, making myself even forget to blink
+    I want to keep you locked in these eyes of mine, making myself even forget to blink
     <br>
     Burning alight until it can never fade away
     </td>